rghv932/ngx-remote-desktop/README.md

 We are using @ILLGrenoble/guacamole-common-js TypeScript definitions but we don't know how much outdated they are, mayba a TypeScript definition package will be available.

 ## Develop

 - `npm i`
- - Build the remote-desktop project with `ng build remote-desktop --watch`
 - Build the project with `ng serve --open`
- - You need a guacd + backend to test this project.
-I suggest [this one](https://github.com/wwt/guac).
 - You may need to use a proxy-config in Angular, in case your browser complains about CORS.

 Caveats: